Hot. Hip. Happening.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

 There are a lot of older, well-established hotels in Waikiki, and then there's the Modern.
 A single-location property, the owners have a singular focus: great design, and great service.

 When I arrived at the hotel, I knew it was going to be different immediately.
 The lobby area is very, well, modern.
 I am a big fan of minimalist design and neutral colors and The Modern Honolulu has that in spades.

 I love their front desk, the design is unique, yet appropriate for the location.

 Also, who doesn't want to be greeted with cilantro lemonade and a cool towel?

 I had just flown in from Oakland thanks to Hawaiian Airlines and had enjoyed an excellent lunch at the Hawaiian Airlines Headquarters, so I was ready for a little rest.
 I went to my room to have a little downtime before my dinner event in the evening.

 The room was just perfect.
 Designed exactly to my taste.
-Honestly, being the klutz that I am, I could not live in an all-white house full time, but I really enjoy hotel rooms that are furnished that way!
+Honestly, being the klutz that I am, I could not live in an all-white house full-time, but I really enjoy hotel rooms that are furnished that way!

 You can't tell me that this bed doesn't look inviting?
-Besides sleeping in it at night, I took an afternoon nap on it the next day after a couple dozen tastes of wine with Colgin Cellars and Kermit Lynch!
+Besides sleeping in it at night, I took an afternoon nap on it the next day after a couple of dozen tastes of wine with Colgin Cellars and Kermit Lynch!